2024 Solar Incentives Guide for Lower Allen, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-These financial incentives are designed to encourage more people to convert their home partially or fully to renewable energy.
-Solar incentives might include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the state of Pennsylvania and some by your specific utility company, county or municipality.
+These financial incentives are designed to encourage more homeowners to convert their home partially or fully to renewable energy.
+Different types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be provided via the state of Pennsylvania, by your utility company or by county or municipality, while others are federal.
 You might qualify for any of the following types of solar incentives:

 Best Regional Coverage